Wayvo/otigons-animation-macros/README.md

 Now you're ready to go!

 Whenver you use the item/spell, it will call the macro once the damage is rolled. **For 99% of these, you will need to have a target(s) Targeted, and the casting/hitting token Selected**.
 Some have options to play the animation on the "selected" token instead of the targeted token, such as the Explosions in the Explosions Compendium.

+## How to Activate Sounds or TMFX codes

+In almost every macro there is a section for adding Token Magic FX.
+This is noted at the start of the inactive code by something like: Delete comments to activate Token Magic FX code.
+This does requires the TMFX module to be installed and activated.

+To activate the code, delete the (/*) at the start, and then the (*/) at the end.